16-year-old remains critical following Cass County rollover crash

-A 16-year-old boy remained in critical condition at an Omaha hospital Thursday after being ejected from a vehicle in a rollover crash near Weeping Water.
+A 16-year-old boy remained in critical condition at an Omaha hospital Thursday after being thrown from a vehicle in a rollover crash near Weeping Water, authorities said.

-Kyle D. Baxter of Weeping Water was taken to the Nebraska Medical Center on Tuesday.
-A hospital spokeswoman said Thursday he remained in critical condition.
+Kyle D. Baxter of Weeping Water was taken to Nebraska Medical Center on Tuesday.

-Investigators from the Cass County Sheriff’s Office determined that Baxter was driving a 2001 Nissan Xterra north on 120th Street near Mckelvie Road shortly before 6 p.m. on Tuesday.
-The vehicle went out of control on the gravel road and rolled several times before landing in a bean field.
+Baxter had been driving a 2001 Nissan Xterra north on 120th Street near Mckelvie Road shortly before 6 p.m.
+Tuesday.
+The vehicle went out of control on the gravel road and rolled several times before landing in a bean field, investigators from the Cass County Sheriff’s Office determined.

-A female juvenile passenger who was wearing her seat belt at the time of the crash was able to exit the Nissan and go to a nearby residence near to call for help.
-It wasn't immediately clear if Baxter was wearing a seat belt.
+A female juvenile passenger who was using a seat belt was able to exit the Nissan and call for help at a nearby residence, according to the Sheriff’s Office report.
+It wasn’t immediately clear if Baxter was using a seat belt.

-The incident is under investigation but alcohol is not considered a factor, according to the sheriff’s office report.
+The incident is under investigation but alcohol is not considered a factor, the report said.

 Sign up for World-Herald news alerts